rednodelabs/rnl-demokit-rtls/rnl-host-app/README.md

 ## Run

-Depending on the previous step, you should be able to run the application once installed as following:
+Before running it, be sure that the rnl-web-app is running in another terminal.
+Also, plug the USB dongle and check the assigned SERIAL_PORT.
+For example, in Windows, run the device manager and check the port assigned to the dongle, e.g. COM4.

+If you installed the application as a Python module (replace SERIAL_PORT with the name assgined to the dongle in your system):
 ```
-rnl-gateway-serial-app /dev/tty.usbmodem0000000000001
+rnl-gateway-serial-app SERIAL_PORT
 ```

-Or in case you cloned the repository locally and you prefer to run it from there:
+Or in case you want to run it as a Python script:
 ```
-python3 rnl-gateway-serial-app.py /dev/tty.usbmodem0000000000001
+python rnl_gateway_serial_app.py SERIAL_PORT
 ```

+## Logging

-In case you want to set up another logging configuration, please indicate your file configuration with the option `--log-config`.
+In case you want to set up another logging configuration, indicate your file configuration with the option `--log-config`.